Eelco Heinen: Minister of Finance

 Heinen was sworn in as Minister of Finance in the resulting Schoof cabinet on 2 July 2024, succeeding Steven van Weyenberg.
 The cabinet's proposal for the 2025 Netherlands budget was presented by Heinen in September 2024, and it would result in a projected budget deficit of 2.5% of GDP.
 Referring to past low interest rates, Heinen declared that the "time of free money is really over," using this shift to justify the proposal's budget cuts.
 A Trouw article subsequently mentioned that Heinen presented himself as a "strict guardian of the treasury" and that he helped the VVD return to its traditional liberal economic values.

 In November 2024, Nora Achahbar stepped down as state secretary, reportedly due to remarks she considered offensive, radical, and potentially racist during a Council of Ministers meeting following attacks in Amsterdam targeting supporters of the Israeli football club Maccabi Tel Aviv F.C.
 Her resignation triggered crisis talks that ultimately averted a cabinet collapse.
 One particular comparison about antisemitism being more stubborn than a pustule, supposedly made by Heinen, was among those circulating in the media.
 In response, Heinen stated that he was furious and that he did not recognize himself in the reports.

 Heinen has advocated for the further integration of capital markets in the European Union (EU) to increase private investments, calling it the continent's only way to stir economic growth.
 He has been critical of Eurobonds, proposed government bonds jointly issued by member states, arguing that they would lead to higher debts, low growth, and protectionism.

 Personal life

-Heinen has a Spanish wife called Inés, and they have two sons.
+Heinen has a Spanish wife named Inés, and they have two sons.
 He is a resident of The Hague.